 On March 13, 2023, Torq announced it had commenced its first drill program at the Santa Cecilia project.
-The initial drill program is expected to consist of a total of approximately 15,000 m over the following 14 months, with a break of four months anticipated between June and September 2023 for the Chilean winter.
-Approximately 7,000 m of the drilling is expected to take place in 2023, with the first two drill holes planned for the northeastern flank of the Cerro del Medio target area, where mineralization from a 2012 drill hold intercepted 925.7 m of 0.21g/t gold, 0.27% copper, and 82 ppm molybdenum in a porphyry system.
+The initial drill program was expected to consist of a total of approximately 15,000 m over the following 14 months, with a break of four months anticipated between June and September 2023 for the Chilean winter.
+Approximately 7,000 m of the drilling was expected to take place in 2023, with the first two drill holes planned for the northeastern flank of the Cerro del Medio target area, where mineralization from a 2012 drill hold intercepted 925.7 m of 0.21g/t gold, 0.27% copper, and 82 ppm molybdenum in a porphyry system.
 The Company is targeting a higher-grade causative intrusion.

 On March 10, 2023, Torq closed its previously announced brokered private placement for proceeds of C\$6,260,339 from the issuance of 10,433,899 units of the Company (the "Units") at a price of C\$0.60 per Unit on a private placement basis.
 Each Unit consists of one Torq common share ("Share") and one half of a Share purchase warrant, two half-warrants being required to exercise and acquire a full Share at C\$0.80 until March 10, 2026.
 These securities are not subject to a hold period in Canada.
-Gold Fields did not exercise its pre-emptive right in respect of this financing (see below).
+Gold Fields deferred exercise of its pre-emptive right in respect of this financing (see below).

 On February 10, 2023, Torq obtained a receipt for its final short form base shelf prospectus (the "Shelf Prospectus") filed with the securities commissions in each of the provinces and territories of Canada.
 The filing of a Shelf Prospectus is intended to provide the Company with financing flexibility.
 Under the Shelf Prospectus, the Company may issue and sell up to C\$60,000,000 of common shares, warrants, subscription receipts, units, debt securities, or any combination thereof, from time to time over the 25-month period that the Shelf Prospectus remains effective.
+This AIF will be deemed incorporated into and form part of that Shelf Prospectus.